Design Studio 15 Master of Architecture (MArch RIBA Part 2)

 Sean Griffiths practices as an architect, artist and academic.
 He was a founder member of the art architecture practice, FAT, and now practices as Modern Architect.

-Our projects this year imagines what might happen to London’s world-famous consumer paradise, Oxford Street, in the event of a collapse of capitalism and the establishment of a new Eco-communist society.
-The project is motivated by the growing realisation that climate catastrophe cannot be averted without overturning an economic system that relies on perpetual economic growth and which in turn requires continuous increases in carbon emissions, resource extraction, exploitation of labour and growing inequality.
+Our project this year is an Eco Socialist Commune in Catford, South London.
+Our brief is motivated by the growing realisation that climate catastrophe cannot be averted without overcoming the existing economic system.
+Capitalism relies on perpetual economic growth, resulting in continual increases in carbon emissions, resource extraction, exploitation of labour and inequality.
 So, what might an alternative look like?

 Archive of DS15’s work from previous years: